 Police officers are limited in their abilities to conduct searches, and each incident is case specific.
 For example, an officer can search a car after a person is arrested without a warrant or the suspect’s consent.
 Search incidents to arrest are common practice but are not always conducted properly.
 The same is true for searches of a suspect or a home.
-Again, the need for an experienced attorney is imperative to navigate the chain of events and ensure that your Constitutional Rights have been protected every step of the way.
+Again, the need for an experienced defense attorney is imperative to navigate the chain of events and ensure that your Constitutional Rights have been protected every step of the way.

 Insufficient evidence that the defendant committed the crime

 Every defendant has a right to require the Prosecution to demonstrate there is sufficient evidence to proceed with the charges, whether through a Motion’s Hearing or a Preliminary Hearing.
 However, it is common for a prosecutor to impose a “hearing tax” on a Defendant exercising this right.
 That means that an offer may be withdrawn if someone goes forward with a hearing based on a weak defense.
-Therefore, it is imperative to have an experienced lawyer who fights with a purpose, not simply to bill a client.
+Therefore, it is imperative to have an experienced defense attorney in Denver who fights with a purpose, not simply to bill a client.
 Mitigation can be achieved in multiple ways short of hearing and our goal is to obtain the best possible outcome for our clients.
 As former prosecutors, we know what is effective and persuasive.
-If we go to hearing, we expect the case to be dismissed.
+If we go to hearing, we expect the criminal case to be dismissed.

 No available witnesses to prove the defendant violated the law